SiegeEngineers/aoe2map/README.md

 ### 18.11.1

-The mappack creator now allows to individually configure the probability for each map to be chosen.
+- The mappack creator now allows to individually configure the probability for each map to be chosen.

+- The `api/version` call now actually outputs useful information.

 ### 18.11.0